hellectronic/encFS-applescript/readme.md

 If the file is already present or is just created then you will be asked for your *encfs* password and the directory will be mounted.

+You will have to install encFS first.
+I can recommend the installation with [HomeBrew](http://mxcl.github.com/homebrew/).

 ## **Important Note**